 After we have collected and reviewed all the necessary information, we enter the strategy phase.
 Here we create the visual assets and documentation that will help everyone understand what's going to be built and how.
 These include:

 A design system project offers a great opportunity to improve the client’s design and take it to the next level.
-But to do that in a way that maintains brand consistency, we need to create a baseline that will define the brand’s visual language.
+But to do that in a way that maintains brand consistency, we create a baseline that will define the brand’s visual language — a mood board.

-We create a moodboard for this exact purpose.
-By taking all the information we've gathered from the client during the discovery session, we can create a moodboard that accurately represents and conveys our client's brand personality.
+By taking all the information we've gathered during the discovery session, we can create a mood board that accurately represents and conveys our client's brand personality.

-To come up with the best visual ideas, we ask our client’s team (or teams) to join us in a brainstorming session.
-We then curate the best ideas from the session and categorize them in a way that’s easy to navigate and understand.
+To come up with the best visual ideas, we conduct a brainstorming session with the client to curate the best ideas and categorize them in a way that’s easy to navigate and understand.

 Wireframes